JonathanWillitts/common-qgis-2-to-3-plugin-fixes/README.md

 # Fixes to common problems when migrating QGIS plugins from v2.18 to v3.x

 Below is a list of fixes to common QGIS migration issues I collated whilst migrating a QGIS 2.18 plugin to QGIS 3.2 (and then to 3.4).
-I documented each error message and fix to make things easier in case I came across the same issue again, and subsequently figured it may be of user to others who were migrating their plugins too.
+I documented each error message and fix to make things easier if I came across the same issue again, and subsequently figured it may be of user to others who were migrating their plugins too.